Agency Nursing Rates: Does Your Agency Pay Enough?

 If you have ever wondered about the best agency nursing rates, how they compare, or simply whether your agency is paying enough, then hopefully this article will help, as these are the questions we’ll be tackling.
 We’ll also cover a new, more efficient way to finding temporary and permanent nursing work in Australia.

-So, let's look at nurse salaries in Australia and the standard starting income for a newly-qualified registered nurse.
+So, let’s look at casual nurse rates and nurse salaries in Australia and the standard starting income for a newly-qualified registered nurse.
 As an example, we know that in the New South Wales public healthcare sector, a newly qualified registered nurse makes on average around $62,400 per annum.
 Now for an experienced registered nurse, we know that they will generally earn on average $87,620 per annum.
-Junior nurses salaries are well below the Australian average wage of $83,454, which is why so many Australian nurses are looking for ways to boost their income.
+Junior nurse’s salaries are well below the Australian average wage of $83,454, which is why so many Australian nurses are looking for ways to boost their income.

-In Australia, casual labour hire employment and temporary work has been on the rise for the last 20 years and the number of permanent positions has fallen.
-While there are definitely benefits to working casually like freedom over when and where nurses work and higher pay rates, there are downsides which should be considered too, such as a lack of job security.
+In Australia, casual labour-hire employment and temporary work have been on the rise for the last 20 years and the number of permanent positions has fallen.
+While there are definitely benefits to working casually like freedom over when and where nurses work and higher nurse pay rates, there are downsides which should be considered too, such as a lack of job security.

 One way nurses can boost their income is by signing up to work for a nursing agency, but how do agency nursing rates compare to working as a permanent staff member?
 Let’s start with how nursing agencies work.